Excl. VAT

 Ergonomics is an increasingly common concept in the workplace; one that affects our everyday lives.
 An ergonomic workplace can help to prevent poor physical health, increase employee wellbeing and encourage productivity.
 Through the use of the right furniture and equipment coupled with an understanding of good working positions, it can help to prevent bodily aches and pains.
 The key to good ergonomics is to take into account physical, mental and social factors and each person's individual situation.
 But, what does ergonomics even mean?

-Ergonomics means a holistic approach
+Ergonomics involves a holistic approach

-Take individual differences into account
+Considering individual differences

 An ergonomic workplace is adapted to the people who work there, not the other way around.
 We thrive when our working conditions meet our individual physical and psychological needs.
 It is essential to consider individual differences in physical strength and size or the ability to handle information, for example.
 Based on these differences, you can then design and organise tasks, tools and the entire workplace in a more ergonomic way to prevent any posture or health issues.